miykael/3dprintyourbrain/README.md

 # 3D print your brain

 So, you want to 3D print your own brain?
 The following is a step by step guide that will tell you exactly how to do that.
-You can either run the steps by yourself or use the amazing `3Dprinting_brain.sh` script, developed by [Sofie Van Den Bossche](https://github.com/sofievdbos) that is located in the `script` folder.
+You can either run the steps by yourself or use the amazing `3Dprinting_brain.sh` script, developed by [Sofie Van Den Bossche](https://github.com/sofievdbos), James Deraeve, Thibault Sanders and [Robby De Pauw](https://twitter.com/RobbyDePauw) that is located in the `script` folder.

 In short, the script will allow you to create a 3D model of your brain, all coming from a structural image (T1) like this: